 So what happened?
 Why the rush, why the sudden outburst?

 First of all, I'll state the obvious: this painting is smaller than many of my larger pieces, which are usually 36"x48" at their largest.
 But at 24"x24," it's not diminutive either.
-I think it's more notable that I skipped my usual monochromatic wash of color, a traditional old-school oil painting method, which must otherwise dry before I can begin to lay down skin tones and anything resembling the hue and tone that will eventually be prominent.
-No -- instead I went straight for it, laying down colors that are at least close to what will eventually make up the final painting.
+I think it's more notable that I skipped my usual multiple thin washes of color, which must dry before I can begin to lay down thicker paint and the skin tones (and anything resembling the hue and tone that will eventually be prominent).
+No -- instead I went straight for it, in a more alla prima fashion, laying down colors that are at least close to what will eventually make up the final painting.
 The wash of solid color underneath is thought to lend critical depth, so I worried that skipping this step would result in flat, unrealistic, boring color.

 I didn't need to worry.

 It turns out I can't help but lay down swirling layer upon layer of color, both lowlights and highlights.
 The most passionate love affair of my creative life belongs to colors dialed to 11; crazy bright, bursting, buzzing electric colors so saturated they practically sweat excess pigment.
 Despite this, my eye still seeks out respites of cool, earthy, tones -- phthalo turquoise ropes of veins encircling a wrist; diluted violet and ultramarine eye sockets -- as these just serve to bring out pops of warmth even more.